-Critical facilities are also at risk of shallow groundwater flooding.
+Critical facilities are also at risk to shallow groundwater flooding.
 The number of critical facilities built in shallow groundwater hazard areas are summarized in Table 5.4.15-5.
-Out of the 10,486 critical facilities in the County, 31 critical facilities are exposed to the shallow groundwater flooding hazard area; of which 26 are considered community lifelines.
+In total, there are 31 critical facilities located in the shallow groundwater flooding hazard area; of which 26 are considered community lifelines.
 The lifelines exposed to the shallow groundwater flood hazard area are summarized by FEMA's lifeline categories in Table 5.4.15-6.